South Korea–United States relations: Nuclear and missile diplomacy

 Between 1958 and 1991, the United States based a variety of nuclear weapons in South Korea.
 The number reached a peak of 950 warheads in 1967.
 Since 1991, when President George H. W. Bush announced the withdrawal of all tactical nuclear weapons based abroad, the Korean peninsula has seen ongoing efforts by the U.S. to negotiate an end to North Korea's own nuclear and missile development.
 These efforts have been characterized by "stalemates, crises and tentative progress."
 Despite the ongoing tensions, the U.S. has not redeployed nuclear weapons, although one recent press report suggests a majority of South Koreans are in favor of developing their own nuclear weapons.
 South Korea announced the deployment of the Terminal High Altitude Area Defense anti-ballistic missile defense system at the end of 2017.

+On 21 September 2026, U.S. Secretary of State Marco Rubio met South Korean Foreign Minister Cho Hyun in New York.
+The two countries, together with Japan, reaffirmed security cooperation, discussed economic security and critical technologies, and reiterated their commitment to the denuclearization of North Korea.

 Opinion polls

-According to Pew Research Center in 2025, 61% of South Koreans have a favorable view towards the United States, while 39% have an unfavorable opinion.
-Also, according to a Gallup Korea poll in 2011, South Korea views the U.S. as the most favorable country in the world.
+According to Pew Research Center in 2026, 45% of South Koreans have a favorable view towards the United States, while 55% have an unfavorable opinion.
 On the political side, the United States supported South Korea after 1945 as a "staunch bastion against communism", even when the ROK itself was ruled by a US-backed dictatorship.
-According to Pew Research Center in 2025, 67% of South Koreans have little or no confidence on U.S. President Donald Trump, while 33% have some or a lot of confidence.
-The poll also found that 86% of South Koreans consider the U.S. to be the world's top economic power.
+According to Pew Research Center in 2026, 77% of South Koreans have little or no confidence on U.S. President Donald Trump, while 22% have some or a lot of confidence.
 In 2025, a poll by the Korea Institute for National Unification showed that 65.7% of South Koreans agreed that the United States "does not consider South Korea’s interests".
+According to a KStatResearch poll in October 2025, 56% of South Koreans had favorable opinions of the United States, while 40% had a negative opinion; most commonly cited reasons for negative opinions were Trump administration's erratic policies (46%), economic burden imposed by the US (26%), and the America First policy (20%).
+Additionally, only 27% of respondents said that "some national interests should be sacrificed" for the sake of the alliance with the United States, while 68% responded that "national interests should be the top priority".

 As relations with Korea waxed hot and cold under President Donald Trump, American public opinion regarding North Korea likewise fluctuated sharply, and no clear picture emerges.